charliecalvert/charliecalvert.github.io/elves/_posts/2023-12-10-christmas.markdown

 categories: spirit christian
 ---

+Images and text generated with Bing AI.

 Christmas is a time of joy and happiness.
 It is a time of family and friends.
 It is a time of love and peace.

-Images generated with Bing AI.

 ![Christmas](/assets/images/christmas/SnowyChristmas-2023-12-10-01.jpeg "Christmas")